Configuration — Platform-specific Configuration Options

 USB is supported by the

-package USB protocol stack together with the
+package USB protocol stack

-driver.
+controller driver.
 The stack will recognize and support the USB hub

 component of the LAN951X/LAN7515 when it is available on the board,